cardano-foundation/cardano-explorer-app/README.md

 Cardano Explorer App
 ====================

 Frontend web app for the Cardano Explorer.
 This project depends on the [Cardano GraphQL API Service](https://github.com/input-output-hk/cardano-graphql), as defined in the [docker stack](docker-compose.yml).
+The schema typings are generated from the running API service, and should be regenerated when changing the version.

 ## Development
 1. `docker-compose up`